 - no prior treatment

-- if female, either pre-menarchal or less than 1 year post-menarcheal
+- if female, either pre-menarchal or less than 1 year post-menarchal

-According to common practice, patients in the 40º+ range and beyond Risser 2 or 3 are not always offered bracing and only surgery as an option.
-Perhaps this is because of the dated bracing options currently used.
-On the other hand, the 3D asymmetric design of the Gensingen brace is an advancement in scoliosis bracing technology that addresses the sagittal plane and also aims for overcorrection when possible–for all patients, regardless of Cobb angle, attempting the best in-brace corrections possible.
+As we have seen clinically, it is often common practice that patients in the 40º+ range and beyond Risser 2 or 3 are not always offered bracing, and sometimes offered only surgery as their option for treating scoliosis.
+Perhaps this is because of the dated bracing options that are still used in many parts of the US.
+On the other hand, 3D asymmetric brace design is an advancement in scoliosis bracing technology that can address the sagittal plane regardless of Cobb angle, and attempts the best possible in-brace corrections.

-The Chêneau Gensingen brace (GBW) is designed to offer all patients, from Risser 0 to Risser 4, the opportunity to take advantage of the potential for some degree of curve correction during growth.
-Even though growth at Risser 4 is nearly complete and certainly on the downswing, there are some patients who experience what is known as “residual growth.”
-This offers the opportunity to wear the brace to try to halt progression and and/or prevent surgery.
-Several factors play a role in outcome, especially spinal flexibility.
+Offering braces for Risser 4 patients is uncommon in traditional medical circles.
+Although growth at Risser 4 is nearly complete, and certainly on the downswing, some patients experience what is known as “residual growth.”
+This offers the opportunity to wear a brace to try to halt progression and/or prevent surgery.
+Several factors play a role in the outcome, especially spinal flexibility.

 Furthermore, a study from 2012 challenges the long-held premise that there is no opportunity for improvement at Risser 4 (2).
-In fact, there is now some evidence to suggest that lasting radiological and postural improvements can be made (3 &4).
+There is now some evidence to suggest that lasting radiological and postural improvements can be made (3 &4).
 This is true, even in skeletally mature scoliosis patients, often due to spinal flexibility.

-For patients between Risser 4 and Risser 5, the Gensingen brace works to take advantage of residual growth at a time when patients in other braces are recommended for weaning.
-The results presented from this cohort clearly demonstrate that the Gensingen brace has made a real difference for this set of patients, many who had been recommended for immediate surgery.
+For patients between Risser 4 and Risser 5, the right brace can work to take advantage of residual growth at a time when patients in other braces are recommended for weaning.
+The results presented from this cohort demonstrate that the bracing can make a real difference for this set of patients, many of whom have never been offered an alternative for scoliosis treatment.

 (1)Richards BS, Bernstein RM, D’Amato CR, Thompson GH.
 Standardization of criteria for adolescent idiopathic scoliosis brace studies: SRS Committee on Bracing and Nonoperative Management.
 Spine.
 2005;30:2068–75.